Travigo/travigo/docs/departure-graph.md

 expand departure boards, query transfers or calculate routes. `POST /v1/departures` continues to serve the departure board from the same graph.

+Before expanding any departure times, the graph performs a bounded reverse search over its static transit topology.
+Compact reverse-transfer and stop-to-arriving-journey indexes identify the stops that can reach the requested destination within the remaining vehicle-leg limit.
+The time-dependent search only expands states inside that corridor.
+This is a safe superset rather than a fixed guessed path, so timetable-valid alternatives are not discarded.
+Up to eight single-destination corridors are cached on the active graph generation.

 The graph is deliberately non-blocking:

 - Snapshot restore runs before the graph service starts listening.
 The readiness